 Certain types of organizations are more susceptible targets for disinformation campaigns.
 “Celebrity” CEOs with significant social media presence can be targeted through hacks of social media accounts.
-Among other potential targets: A company that’s vocal about its stance on controversial issues — political, social, environmental, or otherwise; a business making a public transaction or deal such as launching an IPO, conducting a merger or acquisition, rebranding or reorganizing; a new company experiencing a surge in demand for a particular product or service; competitors to national champions of a nation-state, especially in the technology space.
+Among other potential targets: A company that’s vocal about its stance on controversial issues (political, social, environmental or otherwise); a business making a public transaction or deal such as launching an IPO, conducting a merger or acquisition, rebranding or reorganizing; a new company experiencing a surge in demand for a particular product or service.

 False information, launched with malicious intent, has led to financial losses, loss of customer trust and brand damage for companies around the world.
 It actively threatens all businesses.